EEPPMMPPEE/bookbot/README.md

   </a>
 </p>

 BookBot is (not) my first git project!
 (Not really).
-Reports on the text file in the "Books" folder
+Create report about text files in the "Books" folder.